Ian Parkin is the verified author of this post on Ancient Wisdom Bookshop.

-Synchronicity led me to Ancient Wisdom.
+Synchronicity led me into Ancient Wisdom.
 In 1985 I had found a purpose to bring New Age info out of the backstreets and into mainstream retailing.
 This had come about following my experiences with Shirley MacLaine’s Out on a Limb, my telepathic reception with the Andronicus Tapes and then my embarrassment when trying to acquire The Sleeping Prophet from a back-street space-cadet compound known as the Rainbow Centre.

 It’s now 1986 and my goal is to open my own New Age Bookstore, bang in the main shopping mall of Townsville’s (then) city heart.

 Over the last few months I had found The Mystic Trader.
 A printed catalog of Stuart Wilde’s early books and audio tape sets.
 This was long before the internet, and a catalog mailed through the post was still an effective marketing method.
 I do not remember how I came across Stuart Wilde (one of the world’s most influential spiritual teachers) - but he became a major mentor in my metaphysical pursuits.

 Life on Magnetic Island was wonderful.
 I’d get home Thursday afternoons and have till Monday mornings to enjoy this tropical paradise.
 I had made friends with Steve and Christabel, a couple who shared similar mystical interests.
 Steve had a small shop on the Picnic Bay beach strip selling T-shirts, souvenirs, beach things and he ran a booking agency for local boat trips and island excursions.

 Sharing my desire to open a retail shop in the city hub brought on some valued business advice.
 “You need a business plan, a budget, and you need to test the market” Steve said.
 “Most important, you need that market test first, because if no-one is interested in New Age books and tapes, there is no need to do the plan and find the budget”.